import numpy as np

 display(lead)

-$\displaystyle \Gamma_{0} \left({c_{0\downarrow}} + {c_{0\uparrow}}\right)$
+\(\displaystyle \Gamma_{0} \left({c_{0\downarrow}} + {c_{0\uparrow}}\right)\)

-$\displaystyle \Gamma_{2} \left({c_{2\downarrow}} + {c_{2\uparrow}}\right)$
+\(\displaystyle \Gamma_{2} \left({c_{2\downarrow}} + {c_{2\uparrow}}\right)\)

-Calculate the current
+Calculate the conductance

-module to calculate the current through the system.
+We will use the qrate.solvers module to calculate the conductance through the system.

-function takes the following arguments:
+The solve_system function takes the following arguments:

 -

-: a callable function that returns the Hamiltonian of the system -
+hamiltonian: a callable function that returns the Hamiltonian of the system -

-: a list of callable functions that return the leads of the system -
+leads: a list of callable functions that return the leads of the system -

-: a dictionary of parameters of the system -
+system_parameters: a dictionary of parameters of the system -

-function to convert the Hamiltonian and leads to a matrix representation.
+To create the callable functions, we will use the hilbert_space.to_matrix function to convert the Hamiltonian and leads to a matrix representation.

 # Define the callables